OmerSchloss/FlightGearControllerApp/README.md

 ## Run
 * Run the App.
 * Put your computer IP in the field and put ``6400`` in port field.
-* press Connect To FlightGear and hit the Throttle up :airplane:.
+* press Connect To FlightGear and hit the Throttle up.
 * Enjoy your flight.

 ## UML